yz9yt/React2Shell-CTF/README.md

 Welcome to **React2Shell-CTF**, a Dockerized environment designed to practice exploiting **React2Shell (CVE-2025-55182)**.

 **React2Shell** is a critical vulnerability affecting React-based applications.
-This repository provides a safe, locally deployable Capture The Flag (CTF) challenge to help you understand and mitigate this flaw.
+This repository provides a safe, locally deployable Capture The Flag (CTF) challenge to help you understand and mitigate this flaw. **Can you pop a Reverse Shell?** 🐚

 ---